top of page

 Weiss-Kruszka Syndrome (WKS) is a very rare condition a person is born with.
 It is caused by a change in the genetic code of the ZNF462 gene.
 This gene contains the blueprint for a protein that acts as a regulator of brain and facial features during early child development.

 WKS was first recognized in 2017 (PMID: 28513610), and so far, less than 50 cases have been reported worldwide.
-While it's rare - estimated to affect 1 in every 20,000 to 100,000 people - our medical knowledge about WKS, its full effects, and the best ways to manage it are constantly improving as more individuals are identified through genetic testing.
+While it's rare - estimated to affect around 1 in every 20,000 people - our medical knowledge about WKS, its full effects, and the best ways to manage it are constantly improving as more individuals are identified through genetic testing.

 What are the most common signs?